francabrera/ibmqx-user-guides/rst/full-user-guide/002-The_Weird_and_Wonderful_World_of_the_Qubit/002-Creating_superpositions.rst

 can have a sign.
 The main message we would like you to take away from this this chapter is:

-- a physical system in a perfectly definite state can still behave randomly.
+- a physical system in a definite state can still behave randomly.

 This is the first of the two principles from \
 `the Quantum World <../001-The_IBM_Qu_Experience/002-The_Quantum_World.html>`__ \